akauppi/GroundLevel-firebase-es/APPROACH.md

 This also makes it easier to switch the CI/CD provider.
 In a way, CI/CD is yet another *orthogonal* choice, in addition to **development** ("which web app framework should we use"), and **ops** ("which logging/alerting infrastructure").

 <!-- tbd. picture of three axis -->

+## Why we use Docker Compose so heavily

+The repo needs some way of managing concurrency, and DC turned out to be better than the alternative.

+- helps keep `package.json` simpler<sup>[1]</sup>
+- is suitable for both development and CI use (and helps keep them apart!)
+- is a standard tool good to gain experience with
+- helps make execution environments more alike between different users, machines and OSes
+- does not require extra terminals to be kept open, yet allows centralized access to the service outputs
+- makes it easy to close down started processes

+>Before DC, we used `concurrently`, an `npm` package, and custom scripts for waiting on a port to get opened.
+This worked, but was a constant stream of problems, and didn't help in the above goals.

+<small>`[1]`: If going towards Makefiles, `package.json`s will get yet a lot simpler.</small>

+### Some downsides

+- dependency on Docker Desktop being installed
+- performance issues to be kept an eye on (nothing major)

+   Development of one's application normally involves having services running in the background.
+Once launched, performance (e.g. in Hot Module Reload) is not noticably different from native.

+### File sharing

+This repo has placed `:ro`, `:cached` and `:delegated` annotations to the volumes and files shared, and shares only minimum necessary files/folders.

+This started off as a way to optimize Docker Desktop for Mac (VirtioFS) performance, but turned out beneficial to control the side effects of containerization.
+It looks more complex, but actually reduces it!!